sjdsjd2626/someblogs/README.md

-# someblogs and question I meeted
+# some questions I encountered and a few blogs